Nishikori fights back to reach Monte Carlo final

-Kei Nishikori came from a set down to beat Alexander Zverev and reach his first Monte Carlo Masters final.

-The unseeded Nishikori will face world number one and 10-time champion Rafael Nadal in Monaco on Sunday after defeating Zverev 3-6 6-3 6-4.
+The unseeded Nishikori will face world No.1 and 10-time champion Rafael Nadal in Monaco on Monday (AEST) after defeating Zverev 3-6 6-3 6-4.

 Nishikori claimed the only break of the deciding set to become the first Japanese player to reach the final of the prestigious tournament in the principality.